Take what Jim Collins says

 questioning the $108.00 in overdraft fees charged against your account.

-Upon receiving your email we investigated why , and we would like to explain why a miscommunication between you and the United Oregon Bank led to the imposition of
+Upon receiving your email we investigated to learn why you were charged, and we learned that an apparent miscommunication between you and the United Oregon Bank led to the imposition of

 In your email, you mentioned that you had instructed